 It’s not uncommon to physically feel like you got hit by a truck, and you’ll likely experience brain fog as well.
 The pain is also back, and now you reach for the bottle of muscle-relaxing pills your doctor prescribed and the cycle starts all over again.

 Despite the name, muscle relaxers actually don’t act on the muscular system; rather, they work on the nervous system.
-Muscle relaxers are typically taken by people looking to decrease the muscle spasms, tightness and pain associated with backaches, headaches or fibromyalgia symptoms.
+Muscle relaxers are typically taken by people looking to treat muscle spasms, tightness and pain associated with backaches, headaches or fibromyalgia symptoms.
 But why take a prescription drug to relax your muscles when there are so many natural ways to accomplish your goal?!?

 Best Natural Muscle Relaxers